trz42/eessi-bot-software-layer/README.md

 job.
 The value of `cvmfs_customizations` is a dictionary which maps a file name to an entry that needs to be appended to that file.
 In the example line above, the configuration of `CVMFS_HTTP_PROXY` is appended to the file `/etc/cvmfs/default.local`.
-The CernVM-FS configuration can commented out, unless there is a need to customize the CernVM-FS configuration.
+The CernVM-FS configuration can be commented out, unless there is a need to customize the CernVM-FS configuration.

 ```
 http_proxy = http://PROXY_DNS:3128/